 First, pre-scoop the dough balls, and then, lay them out on a parchment-lined baking sheet.

 Cover the sheet with plastic wrap to prevent them from drying out.
 Store in the fridge before baking or keep them in the freezer for 2-3 months.

 To store the baked cookies, cool the cookies completely on a wire rack.
 Then, store in an airtight container for 4-5 days.

 You can also freeze baked cookies for up to 3 months in the freezer.
 Thaw them overnight in the refrigerator before re-eating them.

-In case you’re looking for some other easy cookie recipes that will make you want to lick the sides of the bowl, here are some of my favorites from our archives —
+Looking for some other amazing recipes that will make you want to lick the sides of the bowl?
+Here are some of my favorites from our archives —

 - Chocolate Peanut Butter Stuffed Cookies